barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-NOTE: SSH commands allow students to transparently SSH to the base VM and log in to Redis Enterprise container terminals as if they were SSHing to VMs.
+SSH commands allow students to transparently SSH to the base VM and log in to Redis Enterprise container terminals as if they were SSHing to VMs.

 23. Run the following command to SSH to the base VM.
 From there, you can run the vanilla DNS server as a container and attach it to the Docker network.